KaySteinhoff/EasyGL/README.md

 LoadShaderValues is a public funtion that takes in an enum value on how the shader is drawn.
 It also interprets the vertecies float array in a basic manner:

 - The first three floats are x, y, z
-- The Last two floats are the uv-coordinates
+- The last two floats are the uv-coordinates

 This function is not meant to be used in your final product but give a basic interpretation to the vertex array until custom interpretation is needed(i.e. you add vertex colors or normals).